SAM-DEV007/Robin-Latest/README.md

 # Robin-Latest

+[MAY NOT WORK AS INTENDED.
+THE .UI FOR ROBIN_MAIN.UI WAS ACCIDENTALLY DELETED, SO THE APP MAY THROW AN ERROR.
+A FEW ADJUSTMENTS IN THE CODE MAY MAKE IT WORK.
+FOR ERROR, PLEASE CHECK THE LOGS FOLDER]

 It will be the last version of Robin AI Assistant.

 The Audio Model file is too big to upload here.
 So, it's in the link below: